 Also, brush up on a list of things you can and cannot compost.
-There are hundreds of items that can be put in the bin, but one wrong material such as metal or inorganic waste can seriously distraught the whole process.
+There are hundreds of items that can be put in the bin, but one wrong material such as meat or inorganic waste can seriously disrupt the whole process.

 If you go for a basic model, one of the best features to look out for is a charcoal filter.
 The natural absorbent properties of charcoal means any bad smells will be drawn out of the bin and into the filter.
 Although these need to be changed every six months, it is worth having them especially if you choose a home composter that is in your kitchen or basement.
 A sealable, airtight lid will also help prevent bad smells.

 Another great feature on a composter is the ability to collect compost tea.
 This liquid is what is collected when the compostables break down.
 Some models of composter allow this to be collected in a tray underneath or it can be drained off through a spigot.
 This is a really effective, natural fertilizer when diluted with water.

 If you want a kitchen composter, think about where it will go.
 If you have room inside a cupboard it won’t matter what it looks like.
 If it will be “on show” on a kitchen countertop then it is worth paying a bit extra for something that has been designed well and fits in with your kitchen decor.
 Automatic mixing is also a great feature of a kitchen composter as it eliminates the need for you to have to keep opening up the bin and mixing it with a fork.
 Plus, the fewer times you open it the better, as the smell will be kept inside.

 Compost tumblers with ridges or bars inside work to break up the materials a lot quicker and easier.
 The tumblers with this added feature also aerate your compost which again makes it decompose more evenly.